-In The Banker Blueprint, I gave you a few resume templates that you can use for your own resume.
+In The Banker Blueprint, I gave you some proven resume templates that you can use for your own resume.

 But you might run into a small problem: sometimes you don’t have work experience that sounds banker-esque.

 Maybe you’ve been day trading; maybe you’ve spent all your time at the lab; or maybe all you did in your last internship was play Facebook games.

 When this happens, you need to spin your experience and bankify your resume so that it sounds relevant – so let’s look at a few examples of how to do this.